 It is a good idea to treat cats for these things on a monthly basis.
 Your vet can provide the tablets and treatments you need with the correct dosage for your cat’s weight.
 Expect these to cost you around $80 per year.

-The cost of unexpected health problems or accidents
+Cost of health problems or accidents

 As long as you have purchased decent pet insurance then all you will have to pay is the excess stated on the policy, as long as the medical bill does not exceed the policy’s annual limit.